Advice and resources : Typical speech sound development

 - k, g, s, f, p, b, t, d, m, n, w, h

-- ‘s’ clusters: sm, sp, sn, st, sk
+- 's' clusters, such as sm, sp, sn, st, sk

-Some four year olds might have difficulties with:
+Some four-year-olds might have difficulties with:

 - sh, z, v, ch, j, l, r, th

-- Some longer, more complex words
+- some longer, more complex words

 By four and a half years, sounds typically used are: